 Sound is a form of energy that travels as a wave – when that wave hits a barrier as in a sheet of drywall, that barrier will vibrate and cause the air on the other side to vibrate, thus transferring the sound through the wall.
-There is no one-shot soundproofing technique that will stop noise in its tracks; rather we try to employ a combination of solutions to achieve solid performance.
+There is no one-shot soundproofing technique that How to Stop Sound noise in its tracks; rather we try to employ a combination of solutions to achieve solid performance.

 The four most important elements of soundproofing are:

 Absorption can be achieved by installing fiberglass of R-11 in 2×4 walls and R-19 in 2×6 walls and ceilings.
-Although fiberglass is not a major player, only adding 3-4 points, it is still a step that should be done in any serious soundproofing project
+How to Stop Sound Although fiberglass is not a major player, only adding 3-4 points, it is still a step that should be done in any serious soundproofing project

-Decoupling is meant to separate the attachment of walls from the studs, thereby breaking the direct path of sound, which can be done using resilient channel, and more importantly – with resilient sound clips.
+Decoupling is meant to separate the attachment of walls from the studs, thereby breaking the direct path of sound, which can be done using resilient channels, and more importantly – with resilient sound clips.
 This decoupling technique actually adds another component called “resilience” to the walls.
-[Click here for an in depth explanation to decoupling].
+[Click here for an in-depth explanation of decoupling].

 Mass simply means creating a heavier wall by using more (another layer) and/or thicker material.